 - Pen & paper.
 The pen is much needed to fill out documents like visas or other entry documents.

-If you bring the abovementioned items, you will most likely have a much more pleasant long haul flight.
+If you bring the abovementioned carry-on essentials, you will most likely have a much more pleasant long haul flight.
 Do you have any essentials which should be added to this list?